Interested in a drone sprayer?

 Drone sprayers provide great opportunities for certain types of operations but not all situations.
 To help you achieve your drone sprayer goals quickly and legally, it is best to work with someone who has familiarity with the area.

 If you are planning on navigating this difficult area, contact me.
-I’m a commercial pilot, current FAA certificated flight instructor, aviation attorney, and professor at Embry-Riddle Aeronautical University.
+I’m a commercial pilot, current FAA certificated flight instructor, aviation attorney, and former professor at Embry-Riddle Aeronautical University.
 I am currently assisting clients in these matters and HAVE successfully obtained exemption approvals for clients to do drone spraying.
 I’m also familiar with the non-aviation related legal issues that are extremely important for drone sprayer operations.